vibbits/material-liascript/slides-PSA.md

 Hints:

-    Load the PDB as File > Load > PDB file from internet Zoom out and find the correct orientation
+> Load the PDB via `open 1we3`
+> Zoom out and find the correct orientation
-    Delete the ADP, DMS and Mg molecules (are treated as residues in YASARA).
-So Edit > Delete > Residue > Adp … Color by molecule (every molecule will get another color) and color by gradient (now you need to specify 2 colors, the begin and end color).
+> Delete the ADP, DMS and Mg molecules (are treated as residues in YASARA).
+So Edit > Delete > Residue > Adp …
+> Color by molecule (every molecule will get another color) and color by gradient (now you need to specify 2 colors, the begin and end color).
-    Choose a first color (eg. color with code 0) Choose a second color (eg. color with code 300, so you go over the entire color wheel spectrum)
+> Choose a first color (eg. color with code 0)
+> Choose a second color (eg. color with code 300, so you go over the entire color wheel spectrum)

 ### Conclusion